 Nominations of Candidates

-Nominations for candidates to be elected to the Board shall be called for by the Branch forty-two days prior to the Annual General Meeting.
+Nominations for candidates to be elected to the Board shall be called for by the Branch forty-two days prior to the AGM.

-When calling for nominations the Branch shall also provide details of the necessary qualifications including the requirements under the Act and job description for the positions (if any).
+When calling for nominations the Branch shall also provide details of the necessary qualifications including any requirements under the Act and job description for the positions (if any).
 Qualifications and job descriptions shall be as determined by the Board from time to time.

-Professionally employed staff of the Branch, Affiliated Clubs or SLSQ, are not permitted to hold an elected position in the Branch, provided that such paid staff may seek election as Officers with the proviso that if elected, they shall forthwith forfeit their salaried position and resign from such office.
+Professionally employed staff of the Branch, Affiliated Clubs or SLSQ, can not hold an elected position in the Branch.
+Paid staff may seek election as Officers with the proviso that if elected, they must immediately forfeit and resign from their salaried position.

 Nominations of candidates for election as Directors (including the President) shall be:

-made in writing, signed by two members as nominator and seconder, and accompanied by the written consent of the nominee (which may be endorsed on the form of nomination) and endorsed by their Affiliated Club as a member in good standing; and
+made in writing, signed by two Individual Members as nominator and seconder, and accompanied by the written consent of the nominee (which may be endorsed on the form of nomination) and endorsed by their Affiliated Club as a member in good standing; and

-delivered to the Branch not less than 28 days before the date fixed for the holding of the Annual General Meeting.
-The Branch shall send the nominations to the Members entitled to receive notice under this Constitution together with the agenda for that General Meeting not less than 14 days before the date fixed for the holding of the Annual General Meeting.
+delivered to the Branch not less than 28 days before the date fixed for the holding of the AGM.
+The Branch shall send the nominations to the Members entitled to receive notice under this Constitution together with the agenda for that General Meeting not less than 14 days before the date fixed for the holding of the AGM.

-If insufficient nominations are received to fill all available vacancies on the Board the candidates nominated shall, subject to a secret ballot by the Members confirming their election and if elected, declaration by the chairman, be deemed to be elected.
+If insufficient nominations are received to fill all available vacancies on the Board the candidates nominated shall, subject to a secret ballot of the Members confirming their election and if elected, declaration by the chairman, be deemed to be elected.

-If the number of nominations received is equal to the number of vacancies to be filled, the persons nominated shall, subject to a secret ballot by the Members confirming their election and if elected, declaration by the chairman, be deemed to be elected.
+If the number of nominations received is equal to the number of vacancies to be filled, the persons nominated shall, subject to a secret ballot of the Members confirming their election and if elected, declaration by the chairman, be deemed to be elected.

 If the number of nominations exceeds the number of vacancies to be filled, voting papers shall be prepared containing the names of the candidates in alphabetical order, for each vacancy on the Board.